jlevy/repren/README.md

 ## Rename anything

-Repren is a simple but flexible, command-line tool for rewriting file contents according to a set of regular expression patterns, and renaming or moving files.
+Repren is a simple but flexible command-line tool for rewriting file contents according to a set of regular expression patterns, and to rename or move files according to patterns.
 Essentially, it is a general-purpose, brute-force text file refactoring tool.

-For example, repren can perform a Java refactor that involves renaming the Java class filename, as well as every occurrence of that class name in code or documentation.
-Or it can change the naming scheme for files, so every path like `foo.1.jpg` is renamed `foo-1.jpg`.
-Or it can move files by rewriting parent directories.

-It's strives to be more powerful and thoughtful than usual options like `perl -pie`, `rpl`, `sed`, or `rename`:
+For example, repren could rename all occurrences of certain class and variable names in a set of Java source files, while simultaneously renaming the Java files according to the same pattern.
+It's more powerful than usual options like `perl -pie`, `rpl`, or `sed`:

 - It can do search-and-replace, file renaming, or both.
 - It allows file renaming on full paths, including moving files, creating directories, or rewriting directory hierarchies.